 Work hard and try your best, and one day you could go to the Paralympics too!
 You may not receive the same sponsorships, the TV cameras may not be there, and the spectators may be fewer, but all of that doesnâ€™t really matter.
 Just do your best, kid, and youâ€™ll go far.

-There has to be a better way!If you enjoyed this post, consider buying me a cafe mocha.
+There has to be a better way!If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.